Please note that Tapas no longer supports Internet Explorer.

 "I'm sorry, I'm really sorry!"

 11 frowned bitterly.
-It wasn't written specifically in the rule, but everyone knew that helping a punished individual is prohibited.
-Even so, would he not do the same?
+It wasn't written specifically in the rules, but everyone knew that helping a punished individual was prohibited.
+Even so — would he not have done the same?
 He'd also probably get away with some slaps rather than whips.

 "Can you please delay the punishment?
-At least until his fever went down."
+At least until his fever goes down."

 "No. Move away, kid."